A Guide To Tarapoto

 Tarapoto is surrounded by dozens of named waterfalls, which can be visited with local tour agencies.
 The best known is Cataratas de Ahuashiyacu, about 9 miles (14 km) north on the road to Yurimaguas.

 Nearby Laguna Venecia is a popular place for a swim and the two sites are often visited together.

 White-water rafting and canoeing is offered on the Mayo River all year round, and the lower reaches of the Huallaga River from June to October.
 Other adventure activities include zip-lining, abseiling and caving.

-How to Visit: with its warm climate, welcoming geography and abundant flora and fauna, Tarapoto is a destination in its own right; and its well-served airport means that it serves as a hub for many of Peru North's overland tours into Amazonas and beyond:
+How to Visit: with its warm climate, welcoming geography and abundant flora and fauna, Tarapoto is a destination in its own right; while its well-served airport means that it serves as a hub for many of Peru North's overland tours into Amazonas and beyond: